geocommunity/blog_website/content/post/2022-02-23-raster-analysis/index.en.markdown

 plot(trimmed)
 ```

-**aggregate** and **resample**
+###aggregate and resample
 These are used to change the resolution of a `SpatRaster`.

-Aggregate creates a new `SpatRaster` with with a lower resolution.
+Aggregate creates a new `SpatRaster` with a lower resolution.
 Users need to provide the factor by which the raster will be reduced.

 ```r